VedapriyaAsavadi/CarSalesAnalysis/README.md

 Conclusion and Insights:

-White cars have the highest sales, followed by black, and red cars.
-This higher sales might be associated with lower price of the car .
+White cars are the most popular choice, followed by black and red.
+This higher demand may be correlated with lower prices.
-There are noticeable differences in average prices based on color. black cars are priced higher on average compared to red and Pale White cars.
+There are noticeable differences in average prices based on color.
+Black cars tend to command higher average prices than red and pale white vehicles.

  ### [4] "Total Cars sold" Regional Trends